PovertyAction/data_pipeline/README.md

 After creating `.sh` files in windows, run the command `dos2unix your_pipeline.sh` to transform them so they run on linux machines.

+Remember running `chmod +x pipeline.sh` to be able to run it as an executable.